So you’re considering the life of a fitness guru? The life of a personal trainer, full of promise, reward, and fulfillment.

 The general ISSA cert package costs $599.
 This fee regularly gets slashed for seasonal promo or periodic discounts.
 You can have a look at the current price here.
 Check the current price of ISSA here.

 Up every now and then there is a fantastic deal where you can get the ISSA CPT, they are nutritionist certification and the third certification of your choice for only $999.
 They called this the ISSA elite program.
 This is a fantastic deal that is difficult to pass up When they are running.
 Check the current price of the elite trainer program here.

-For this, you will get exam entrance, the standard textbook, and tons of online training resources.
+For this, you will get the exam entrance, the standard textbook, and tons of online training resources.

 A quick glance at google trends will reveal that ACE and NASM are neck in neck when it comes to PT cert searches.
 This makes ACE one of the top two most popular certifications in the fitness field.

-ACE is not as long established as ACSM or NSCA, however, it was one of the first NCCA accredited agencies.
-This means ACE has a time honored reputation in delivering cutting edge applied trainer knowledge.
+ACE is not as long-established as ACSM or NSCA, however, it was one of the first NCCA accredited agencies.
+This means ACE has a time-honored reputation in delivering cutting edge applied fitness trainer knowledge.

 There are over 50,000 trainers certified through ACE.
 This number is growing every year and spreading across the globe rapidly.
 You will find ACE certified trainers almost anywhere where fitness is concerned.

-As an ACE certified trainer, your trust into the front line of the battle against poor diet and the sedentary lifestyle.
+As an ACE-certified trainer, your trust in the front line of the battle against poor diet and the sedentary lifestyle.
 This has become the greatest health concern of the modern age.

 Check out the ACE website here for more info on the cert as well as the IFT model.

-Just to give you a quick clue-up on ACE, and for you to figure out if its for you, let’s weigh the pros and cons quick.
+Just to give you a quick clue-up on ACE, and for you to figure out if it is for you, let’s weigh the pros and cons quickly.